sinProject-Inc/talk/docs/10-company-information/10-portfolio.md

 ## Web-based Sales Management System

-Replaced a Sales Management System created with Access with a web application.
+A project in which we replaced a sales management system created with Access with a modern web application.

 <div class="labels">
 	<span class="label">HTML</span>